The Tool

 Learning Material

-The code of the Sketch Map Tool is released on GitHub ( https://github.com/GIScience/sketch-map-tool ).
+The code of the Sketch Map Tool is released on GitHub.

-If you would like to learn more about the idea behind the approach and development of the Sketch Map Tool, you can watch the video of the lightning talk “OpenStreetMap Sketch Map Tool - The Future of OpenStreetMap Field Papers” at GeOnG 2020.
+If you are interested in learning more about the concept and development of the Sketch Map Tool, consider watching the video of the lightning talk “OpenStreetMap Sketch Map Tool - The Future of OpenStreetMap Field Papers” at GeOnG 2020.

-Additionally, you can listen to Episode 7 ,,Mapping in der Humanitären Hilfe” of the Podcast CHAtroom (in German).
-In this Podcast of the CHA (Center for Humanitarian Action) Dr. Natascha Bing (GRC - German Red Cross) and Dr. Carolin Klonner (GIScience Heidelberg) discuss the role of maps in disaster management and the possibilities of using the Sketch Map Tool in humanitarian organizations.
+Additionally, Episode 7 "Mapping in der Humanitären Hilfe” of the podcast CHAtroom (in German) offers further insights.
+In this episode from the Center for Humanitarian Action (CHA), Dr. Natascha Bing (GRC) and Dr. Carolin Klonner (GIScience Heidelberg) discuss the importance of maps in disaster management and explore how the Sketch Map Tool can be utilized by humanitarian organisations.

 Related Publications